 - Run the following line of code in the command prompt:

 pip install requests.
 This causes various things to be installed.
 Leave the command prompt open on your screen.
 We will use it later.

 Step 2: Obtain your Company secret credentials from Displayr

 In order to use the API you need a code, known as the Company secret.
-Contact Displayr support (firstname.lastname@example.org) and request your the Company secret for your API.
+Contact Displayr support (email@example.com) and request the Company secret for your API.
 This is not available for free accounts.

 Step 3: Download the createproject.zip file

 - Click here to download the zip file